October 22, 2013 AsktheBuilder Newsletter & Tips

 Tell me what you'd like to see.

 BEFORE AND AFTER PHOTO DECEPTION UNCOVERED!!!!

-Over the weekend I received several emails about deceptive photos.
-I'm talking about the photos you saw in Sunday's reminder email about the Stain Solver sale ending.
+Over the weekend, I received several emails about deceptive photos.
+I'm talking about the photos you saw in opens in a new windowSunday's reminder email about the Stain Solver sale ending.